How to Take a Solo Road Trip When You are 80

 Packing

 No more than three bags to take in each night to motels or hotels was my rule.
 Age related?
-Perhaps, because I am not supposed to lift more than 20 lbs. with my right arm.
+Because I am not supposed to lift more than 20 lbs. with my right arm.
 But really, who wants to schlep lots of stuff in and out of the car every day.

 This meant a roll aboard with a change of clothes, toiletries, and my portable kitchen and nonperishable pantry (see eating).
 On that I perched my backpack with my computer and paperwork.
 And over my shoulder went an insulated bag with perishables.